facelessuser/coloraide/docs/src/markdown/colors/hellwig.md

 ////

-The Hellwig color model is an unofficial name for the CAM16 model with applied "fixes" as published by Luke Hellwig and Markfairchild entilted 'Brightness, lightness, colorfulness, and chroma in CIECAM02 and CAM16'.
+The Hellwig color model is an unofficial name for the CAM16 model with applied "fixes" as published by Luke Hellwig and Mark Fairchild entitled 'Brightness, lightness, colorfulness, and chroma in CIECAM02 and CAM16'.
 The paper suggests a number of changes to the brightness and lightness properties changing their non-linear relationship to a linear relationship.
 It also details a reevaluation of chroma, colorfulness, and saturation making some suggestions additional changes.